 As you probably already know, we're all about that reduce, reuse, and recycle lifestyle, so tossing your jar in landfill trash simply won't cut it.
-Glass can take thousands of years to break down, so if a jar is unnecessarily placed in landfill trash, that definitely isn't good for our oceans.
+Glass can take thousands of years to break down in a landfill, so if a jar is unnecessarily placed in landfill trash, that definitely isn't good for our oceans.
 And if it isn't cleaned properly, it might still make its way into landfill — even if you did throw it into the recycling bin.

 So when you're nearing the end of your candle's life, remember: there are many other options than tossing it into the trash.
 You can take a few extra steps to properly recycle your jars, or you can reuse in many different ways.

 You can recycle glass candles — but properly cleaning them is crucial.